sematic-ai/sematic/docs/metrics.md

 # Metrics

-Sematic surfaces a number of high-level metrics in the Dashboard.
+Sematic surfaces a number of high-level metrics in the Dashboard, and lets

 ## Pipeline metrics